 Hartz, D.A., A.J.
 Brazel, and J.S.
 Golden.
 2013.
 A comparative climate analysis of heat-related emergency 911 dispatches: Chicago, Illinois and Phoenix, Arizona USA 2003 to 2006.
 International Journal of Biometeorology 57(5):669-678.
 DOI: 10.1007/s00484-012-0593-z.

 Hu, Q., E. Johnston, and L. Hemphill.
 2013.
-Fostering cooperative community behavior with IT tools: The influence of a designed deliberative space on efforts to address collective challenges.
+Fostering cooperative community behavior with information technology tools: The influence of a designed deliberative space on efforts to address collective challenges.
 The Journal of Community Informatics.

 Hummel, D., S. Adamo, A. de Sherbinin, L.Murphy, R.M.
 Aggarwal, L. Zulu , J. Liu, and K.Knight.
 2013.
 Inter- and transdisciplinary approaches to population–environment research for sustainability aims: a review and appraisal.
 Population and Environment 34(4):481-509.
 DOI 10.1007/s11111-012-0176-2.